Takeaways

 Vitamin D can complement traditional treatments for depression.
 It is not meant to replace medication or therapy but supports overall brain health, which can enhance the effectiveness of other treatments.[33]

-Some research suggests that vitamin D can amplify the effects of antidepressants4.
+Some research suggests that vitamin D can amplify the effects of antidepressants.
 Combining vitamin D with these medications may lead to better outcomes.
-This combination might also allow for reduced medication dosages in some cases.
+This combination might also allow for reduced medication dosages in some cases.[34]

 Cognitive-behavioral therapy (CBT) is a core component of depression treatment.
 Vitamin D’s role in mood regulation may enhance the efficacy of CBT.
 Individuals with optimal vitamin D levels may find it easier to apply CBT techniques.[35]